mkdocstrings/griffe2md/README.md

 griffe2md path/to/my/src/package
 ```

-Use the `o`, `--output` option to write to a file instead of standard output:
+Use the `-o`, `--output` option to write to a file instead of standard output:

 ```bash
 griffe2md markdown -o markdown.md